tarantool/doc/doc/reference/reference_rock/vshard/vshard_architecture.rst

 ..
 NOTE::

-    There is a specific error ``vshard.error.code.TRANSFER_IS_IN_PROGRESS`` that returns in case request tries to make an action not applicable to a bucket whose relocation is in progress.
-Retry the request in such cases.
+    There is a specific error ``vshard.error.code.TRANSFER_IS_IN_PROGRESS`` that returns in case a request tries to perform an action not applicable to a bucket which is being relocated.
+You need to retry the request in this case.

 .. _vshard-bucket-space: